ubercracker8977/KODI-Popcorn-Time/README.md

+This is the continuation of Diblo's work on bringing Popcorn Time to KODI.

 #I'm looking for someone who can take over the project, otherwise the project will be closed in two months. :(#

 I'm sorry, but I do not have time to project.